mfms-ncsu/galant-js/feature-requests.md

 I anticipate being closely involved in the development and will produce some of this documentation as we go, as well as making suggestions about code style and commenting.
 Also desirable is a log of design and implementation decisions and the reasoning behind them.

 * Better handling of errors.
 Currently, you have to open "developer tools" in the browser to see the console and get information such as detailed error messages.
-And the developer messages don't give line numbers for the algorithms.
+And the developer messages don't give line numbers for the source code or the input files.
 Makes debugging difficult (actually, the browser will pop up a window that highlights the location of the error).
 Syntax errors in graph text simply result in the graph not being loaded - no explanation is given.
+On the other hand, runtime errors during algorithm execution are handled well - the graph window gives a line number with a description of the error and marks the offending line; the only quibble I have with it is that the window may need to be expanded and the message window replaces the graph window rather than being a separate popup (as in the Java version)

 ## Secondary but important

-* Most (if not all) of the keyboard shortcuts based on Cmd or Ctrl keys (Mac/Windows) are hijacked by the browser when focus is on the text edit windows; these should work as Galant commands, e.g., Cmd-S should save the file, Cmd-O should open one, and Cmd-Q should exit Galant.
+* Most (if not all) of the keyboard shortcuts based on Cmd or Ctrl keys (Mac/Windows) are hijacked by the browser when focus is on a text edit window; these should work as Galant commands, e.g., Cmd-S should save the file, Cmd-O should open one, and Cmd-Q should exit Galant.

 * Many of the styles for buttons and menus are ad-hoc rather than being standardized and the buttons are not in the most desirable locations; some of this has been taken care of in the dev branch.